 I have now *retired*, and am therefore *not* taking

 on any more postgraduate students.
 Thus there is no point in asking me

 to take you on as a research student or as a post-doc.

 There is also no point in asking me to referee papers, as I will

 Personal information and interests.
 I am a committed Christian

 and am active in my local parish church (Weston All Saints, Bath).

-I belong to the National Trust, the RSPB, WWT and Greenpeace.
+I belong to the National Trust, the RSPB, and WWT.

-I also belong to Cumberwell Park Golf Club and Bath Bridge Club.
+I also belong to Lansdown Golf Club and Bath Bridge Club.